mtgudh/mtgudh.github.io/README.md

 ## Banlist

-_Correct as of 2019-03-14_
+_Correct as of 2019-04-03_

 - [Standard Commander ban list](https://scryfall.com/search?q=banned%3Aedh&order=name&as=grid&unique=cards)
-- Multiple Commanders with the Keyword "Partner" You may still play cards with the "Partner" Keyword, however only one card with the "Partner" Keyword may be in your command zone
+- Multiple Commanders with the Keyword "Partner"; you may still play cards with the "Partner" Keyword, however only one card with the "Partner" Keyword may be in your command zone.

 plus